jens321/jens321.github.io/_pages/about.md

 Specifically, my work has explored *(1)* how to build agents that can operate in textual environments, *(2)* how to leverage scaling laws developed in NLP for imitation learning agents, and *(3)* how to build agents that can explore their environments in a principled, self-supervised manner without *any* prior knowledge.
 Currently, I'm especially excited about building principled algorithms for grounding language and control.

 **Bio**: I studied Computer Science and Engineering at [UC Irvine](https://uci.edu), where I was fortunate to work with Professor [Sameer Singh](http://sameersingh.org/) on interpretability in NLP, and with Professor [Stephan Mandt](https://www.stephanmandt.com) and Professor [Mike Pritchard](https://sites.ps.uci.edu/pritchard/) on AI for climate.
-Now, I'm a 5th year PhD student in the Princeton NLP group.
+Now, I'm a final-year PhD student in the Princeton NLP group.